How to Prepare for an Office Move

 There are also many different reasons that companies have to move offices.
 Some companies could be downsizing whilst others could be moving to larger premises, these factors will have an effect on how you will manage the move.
 If you are moving to smaller premises you'll need to think of what to do regarding the extra furniture.
 Will you sell it or is it worth putting it in storage?
 If it is the latter, we also offer business storage so we can offer your company a range of unit sizes depending on your companies need.
 Furthermore, we also offer temporary and long-term storage space at competitive prices.
 Our commercial storage facilities are a perfect solution for all your office storage needs, they have 24 hours CCTV cameras and well-lit parking ensuring your storage to be safe and sound.

 - Be Realistic: How smooth your office move goes depends on how organised you are.
-The most important thing is to be realistic in your planning.
+The most important office moving tips for employees would be that you be realistic in your planning an office Move.
 If you set unrealistic goals, everything could potentially be a disaster.

-- Be Honest: It is important that you are honest with yourself when working on your moving schedule.
-If it is better to delegate a certain task then delegate.
-If you think that you can manage all the changes with the move yourself but you are in meetings most of the working day, then you are not being realistic.
-Be honest.
+- Be Honest: It is important that you are honest with yourself when working on your office moving schedule.
+If it is better to delegate a certain task, then these are amongst the best Tips on Office Move.
+If you think that you can manage all the changes with the move yourself, but you are in meetings most of the working day, then you are not being realistic.
+Be honest, and adhere to our office relocation tips for best guidance.

 Office Move Checklist